artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

     |b3,1  b3,2  b3,3|
 ```

-This emission matrix B, will be used with the transition matrix A, to help identify the POS of a word in a sentence.
+This emission matrix B, will be used together with the transition matrix A, to help identify the POS tag of a word in a sentence.

+#### Calculating probabilities
+Given a corpus, we can calculate the probabilities that populate our transition and emission matrices.

+To calculate the transition probability of POS tag Alpha to POS tag Beta.
+First take all the occurences in corpus of Alpha followed by Beta, and divide it by all the occurences of Alpha.
+Do this for all the POS tag combinations to fill the transition matrix.<br>
+To fill the 'init' row you simply need to count the occurence of a POS tag appearing as first word of a phrase divided by total amount of first words.<br>
+A division by 0 can occur when a POS tag does not appear in the corpus leading to a probability of 'undefined'.
+Or a probability of 0 can occur when a POS tag combination does not appear in corpus.
+This can be problematic when trying to generalize the model.
+To resolve this problem add a small value 'epsilon' (ex.
+0.001) to the counts in the numerator and add 'amount_of_POS_tags * epsilon' to the divisor.
+This operation can be called smoothing, it prevents 0 values during calculations.
+Usually smoothing is not used however on the first 'init' row.

+To calculate the emission probability, you first need to calculate the number of co-occurence between a POS tag with a specific word, and divide that number by the total amount of occurences of that same POS tag.
+Do this for all the POS tag, word combinations inside the emission matrix.
+Similarly we can apply smoothing for generalization of the model.